felixmark/fgc/README.md

 ## Specification

 ### Data processing
-- 2 Bits Error Correction selection
 - 4 Bits Version Code
-- n Bits data which is XORed in error correction intervals
+- n Bits data which is encoded with the hamming error correction
 - 0 End bit

 All data gets inversed at the end, so all 0s turn into 1s and thus into dots in the final Code.